 Andrew's work is more sculptural than functional - each piece being hand-thrown, hand-thrown and joined, or slab-built and joined.
 Hand-carving and textured surfaces are his main interest.
 Each piece, whether a standing form or wall-hanging plaque, is individually designed, with design and form being more important than any particular function.

 A red earthenware clay body is favoured, having a warmth and glow not readily found in other clay bodies, and also a buff earthenware.
 A limited palette of slips and glazes allows the clay to become an integral part of the surface design.
-Andrew's recent work includes a cranked black clay body.
+Andrew's recent work includes a black cranked clay body.

 Andrew strives to achieve new design forms, with complementary surface textures and patterns.